HL7/fhir-shorthand/input/pagecontent/overview.md

 ### FSH in Practice

-This section presents an overview of how the FSH language is put into practice.
-The descriptions in this section refer to the numbers in the following figure:
+This section presents an overview of how the FSH language is put into practice using [SUSHI](https://fshschool.org).
+The descriptions here are subject to change and represent the functionality in SUSHI as of the STU 1 publication date.
+The discussion in this section refers to the numbers in the following figure:

 <img src="Workflow.png" alt="Overall FSH Workflow" width="800px" style="float:none; margin: 0px 0px 0px 0px;" />